-Our Company has obtained in-principle approval for listing from the NSE and the BSE vide letter nos.
-NSE/LIST/142 and DCS/AMAL/JP/IP/3490/2024-25, respectively.
+Our Company has obtained in-principle listing approvals from NSE and BSE on [.] and [.], respectively.
 Our Company shall make the applications for final listing and trading approvals from BSE and NSE.
 The Company has nominated NSE as the Designated Stock Exchange for the aforesaid listing of shares.
 The Company ensure that it will take all steps for the completion of necessary formalities for listing and commencement of trading at all the Stock Exchanges mentioned above within such period as approved by SEBI.